John reading book

 John advises: ‘The adjudication process is not for the faint-hearted.
 A claimant must have his ducks in a row before pulling the trigger.
 It is a fast and rough process where the adjudicator’s award is immediately enforceable and binding, and can only be overturned in a subsequent arbitrator’s award or by Court order.

 “All the same, it is a welcome addition to the existing methods of settling disputes outside of court action — mediation, conciliation and arbitration.
 It will be quick, which saves in terms of costs.
-But anyone entering into adjudication must be ready to argue their entire case in a prompt manner, as the process is intended to be speedy and won’t be allowed to drag out.”
+But anyone entering into adjudication must be ready to argue their entire case promptly, as the process is intended to be speedy and won’t be allowed to drag out.”

 For many years now, arbitration has been a leading form of dispute resolution for all kinds of commercial disputes.
 Like litigation itself, arbitration results in a binding decision that is enforceable in law.
 Unlike litigation, however, arbitration is private and can be adapted to suit specific disputes.

-Conciliation is, under most Irish standard forms of construction contract, a mandatory step to be attempted before a dispute is referred to binding Arbitration.
+Conciliation is, under most Irish standard forms of construction contracts, a mandatory step to be attempted before a dispute is referred to as binding Arbitration.
 It offers the parties a real opportunity to resolve their disputes with the benefit of a third party who will, both privately and openly, critically assess the strengths and weaknesses of their argument, and who will inject a reality check before entering the arena of arbitration.

 Conciliation is usually quantitative, where the parties voluntarily engage an experienced, competent and independent third party who hears the arguments of both sides and suggests a solution.
 Conciliation is an extremely successful form of alternative dispute resolution and most construction disputes are resolved in this forum.

 While court cases are open to the public and proceedings may be published, all dispute resolution proceedings take place in private, behind closed doors, and parties are generally bound by non-disclosure clauses in any settlement.

 Depending on the conciliation rules adopted, if the parties fail to agree a settlement at the hearing, the Conciliator proceeds to make a written recommendation which is not immediately binding on the parties and can be rejected by either side.
-However, if the Conciliator’s recommendation is not rejected within an agreed period of time, it becomes binding.
+However, if the Conciliator’s recommendation is not rejected within an agreed time, it becomes binding.

 Conciliation under this form of contract is more akin to the adjudication process explained previously.

 Mediation is looked on very favourably by Irish courts.
 A party refusing an offer to mediate may suffer consequences in recovering its costs if the matter proceeds to court — even if that party succeeds.
-The mediator is a facilitator who encourages the parties to find their own solution to their dispute without imposing his or her suggestions.
+The mediator is a facilitator who encourages the parties to find a solution to their dispute without imposing his or her suggestions.